Voter ID Requirements

 Accessibility at polling stations

 The new law will make it easier for voters with disabilities to vote.
-Changes will be in place for the May 2023 elections.
 Voters with disabilities will be given extra support at polling stations and proposals will allow anyone over the age of 18 to act as a companion for a voter with a disability.
 Read further information about voting if you have a disability.

 If you vote in person at a polling station, you will now need to bring Photo Identification (ID) with you.